Jakob-Bach/Alternative-Feature-Selection/README.md

   `LinearQualityFeatureSelector` defines an objective that sums up the quality of individual features, so your subclass only has to define how to compute these qualities.
-- `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature-selection methods that use prediction models (model-based and wrapper).
+- `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature-selection methods that use prediction models (model importance and wrapper).

 ## Demo